 - Paul Keen.
 Author of Literature, Commerce, and the Spectacle of Modernity, 1750-1800 and The Crisis of Literature in the 1790s: Print Culture and the Public Sphere.

-- Stuart Murray.
-Canada Research Chair in Rhetoric and Ethics.
-Author of several articles in journals such as Nursing Philosophy, APORIA: The Nursing Journal and Journal of Nursing Management.
+- Stuart J. Murray, Canada Research Chair in Rhetoric and Ethics.
+Author of many articles in journals such as Philosophy & Rhetoric, Bioethics and Catalyst: Feminism, Theory, Technoscience.